Chef.fun

 Buy Transactions

-Users can initiate a buy for any token address before the token has been marked as launched by providing an amount of ETH for the purchase.
-If the owner has enabled the verification feature, the user must also provide a valid signature and a unique nonce.
-This signature must be signed by the verification address set by the owner, ensuring that only authorized users can create tokens.
-The platform fee is deducted from the ETH amount and sent to the Fee receiver address.
+Users can initiate a buy for any token address before the token is launched by providing an amount of ETH for the purchase.
+The platform fee is deducted from the ETH and sent to the Fee receiver address.
 If a referral address is included, a portion of the fee is allocated to the referrer.
-Additionally, if the token has a platform-specific buy tax, this amount is also deducted and sent to the project's designated address.
+If the token has a platform-specific buy tax, this amount is also deducted, converted to WETH, and distributed to the specified tax wallets, with any remainder in ETH sent to the token’s project address.
+The remaining ETH is used to calculate the token amount, which is then transferred to the user.
+The contract verifies that the token amount does not exceed the maximum wallet limit before completing the transaction.

 Sell Transactions